Options Traders Blast Amazon Stock After Earnings

 Sentiment was already high coming into today, with 29 of 31 covering brokerages recommending a "buy" or better.
 What's more, the 12-month consensus price target of $172.71 was a 28.1% premium to last night's close.

 Other members of the group formerly known as FAANG have weighed in with results recently, most notably Google parent Alphabet (GOOGL) and Apple (AAPL), but Amazon stock is experiencing arguably the best post-earnings reaction.
 Today's double-digit percentage pop back above the $136 level and 80-day moving average is significant, the sight of a late-April bear gap that dragged AMZN to two-year lows over the past few months.
-However, year-to-date the stock remains down 18.8%.7 Outdoor Living Stocks to Buy Before Investors Go Away For the Summer
+However, year-to-date the stock remains down 18.8%.7 Small-Cap Stocks that Present Long-Term Growth Opportunities

 .